 Uk-based Uorganic is an online department selling a range of products including organic bamboo knickers and socks by US company Boody.
 The underwear brand Boody says its organic bamboo is certified by Ecocert, that their clothing complies with the Oekotex standard for absence of harmful chemicals and that their factories are WRAP certified.

-The Ethical Superstore and The Natural Collection are online retailers selling underwear and nightwear from the following brands; Thought, Peopletree, Patagonia and Nomads.
+The Ethical Superstore and The Natural Collection are online retailers selling underwear and nightwear from Thought.
 These two websites seem to be run by the same company and I often find that you can pick up items cheaper here than on the home company’s website.

 You could also do a search for organic cotton, bamboo or ethical underwear on Etsy for Amazon.